 When you consciously decide to unplug from technology, you get to interact with the world around you more.
 This breeds more feelings of connectedness to not only your environment but the people in it.
 At the end of the day, your phone is just an inanimate object that can’t truly provide the love and support that we all need.

-Don’t let the unfortunate events of 2020 ruin your holiday season this year.
+Don’t let stress ruin your holidays this year.
 Although it may seem like there’s more to worry about than to celebrate, when you turn your focus away from the stories on the news and allow yourself to enjoy the good that’s happening around you, your outlook just might change.

 Keep in mind that stress can become cumulative; if your brain is already hijacked from one drama, you’re much less likely to deal with other stressors in a calm and mindful manner.
 Therefore, get ahead of stress by using tools like meditation, yoga, and self-care time to build your reserves.